February & March 2016 (20 days)

 Day 17-18-19: Drake Bay & Corcovado

 We left our rental car parked on a safe place in Sierpe.
 There we took the boat taxi to Drake Bay.
-A nice speedy ride on the water, first through the rivers, then a part where you have to go over the waves in to the sea and especially the landing in Drake Bay, cause boats have to go straight up the beach.
+A nice speedy ride on the water, first through the rivers, then a part where you have to go over the waves into the sea.
+The landing in Drake Bay was special, cause boats have to go straight up the beach.

 We did three walks and had dinner and a sheltered sleeping place at the sirena ranger station.
 The park has some Tapirs and we saw the same Tapir on two of the 3 walks.
 One walk was a night walk to search some bugs and maybe a snake.
 During the last walk we had a swim in the river.
 While we walk back some apes suddenly starts to scream very loud, like an alarm is going off!
 Our guide thinks he saw the shadow of a puma and thinks he maybe was watching us!

 After the Corcovado adventure we had booked a tour with the bug lady! [tripadvisor review] We did not know what to expect, but this is an awesome kind of tour and a must do if you are in Drake Bay, and if you like bugs!
 It’s actually a very short walk, but you will be surprised how much bugs you can find in such a small area.
 You will quickly understand why you have to go out at night, when it’s dark to find some spiders everywhere, even a Scorpio, …!

 Day 20: Cartago

 Before heading back to San José, we took some mountain roads and catch some views along the way.
 We stopped in the old city Cartago.

 It’s some kind of weird habit, but mostly I try to visit to local graveyard.